Aylsham: History

-The historic Black Boys Inn in the Market Place is one of Aylsham's oldest surviving buildings, and has been on the site since the 1650s, although the present frontage dates to between 1710 and 1720.
-There is a frieze of small black boys on the cornice and a good staircase and assembly room.
-The Black Boys was a stop for the post coach from Norwich to Cromer, had stabling for 40 horses, and employed three ostlers and four postboys.
+The Black Boys Inn is one of Aylsham's oldest surviving buildings.
+It has been on the same site since the 1650s, although the present frontage dates to between 1710 and 1720.
+There is a frieze of small black boys on the cornice.
+The inn was a stop for the post coach from Norwich to Cromer; it had stabling for 40 horses, employing three ostlers and four postboys.

-A thatched waterpump was built in 1911 at Carr's Corner in memory of John Soame by his uncle, a wealthy financier.
-An artesian well 170 feet (52 m) deep, its canopy is thatched in Norfolk reed.
+A thatched waterpump was built in 1911 at Carr's Corner in memory of John Soame.
+It pumped water from a 170 feet deep artesian well.
+The canopy is thatched in Norfolk reed.

-As with many of the other market towns in the county, the weaving of local cloth brought prosperity to the town in medieval times.
-Until the 15th century it was the manufacture of linen which was the more important, and Aylsham linens and Aylsham canvases were nationally known.
+As with other market towns in Norfolk, the weaving of local cloth brought prosperity to the town in medieval times.
+Until the 15th century, it was the manufacture of linen which was the more important, and Aylsham linens and Aylsham canvases were nationally known.
 From the 16th century linen manufacture declined and wool became more important, a situation that continued until the coming of the Industrial Revolution.
 Thereafter the principal trade of the town for the 19th century was grain and timber, together with the range of trades to be found in a town which supported local agriculture.
-Records show that Aylsham had markets and fairs, certainly from the 13th century.
-Such weekly and annual events were important for the trade that they brought.
-Annual horse fairs would bring many other traders to the town, and the weekly market would be the occasion for more local trade.
+Annual horse fairs would bring many other traders to the town and the weekly market would be the occasion for more local trade.
 The rights of the stallholders in the market place today date back to the rights established in medieval times.

-Aylsham was once noted for its spa, situated about half a mile south of the town; it comprised a chalybeate spring, formerly used by those suffering from asthma and other chronic conditions.
+Aylsham was once noted for its spa, situated south of the town; it comprised a chalybeate spring, formerly used by those suffering from asthma and other chronic conditions.

+Aylsham came fourth in the world in an international competition celebrating liveable communities, winning a silver award in category A (towns with a population up to 20,000) of the International Awards for Liveable Communities held in 2005.